SilentCicero/throw-down/README.md

  - Allows DOM elements/components to have `load`/`unload`/`update` hooks
  - Compatible with vanilla DOM elements and vanilla JS data structures
  - Zero dependencies, doesn't require tons of dev dependencies
- - `0.4kb` minified + gzipped, small enough for UI components to include as a dependency
+ - `0.5kb` minified + gzipped, small enough for UI components to include as a dependency

 ## About

 Keeping track of a specific DOM node/element/component during DOM morphing is hard. `throw-down` makes it really easy.
 It provides life cycle hooks for your DOM components, so you can track of the life of the component as the DOM is morphed.
-Just `connect` your DOM component, and keep an eye on it with simple hooks that fire when the component is `loaded`, `unloaded` or `updated`.
+Just `connect` your DOM component, and keep an eye on it with simple hooks that fire when the component is `constructed`, `loaded`, `updated`, `mutated`, `unloaded`.
 That's it!

 ## Example